zihui-debug/Grounded-RL-yf/src/trainer/offline/README.md

 ### Data Preparation

 Please refer to [data/README.md](data/README.md) for checking the details about the format of dataset files.
-You can either use datasets on HuggingFace / ModelScope / Modelers hub or load the dataset in local disk.
+You can use datasets on HuggingFace / ModelScope / Modelers hub, load the dataset in local disk, or specify a path to s3/gcs cloud storage.

 > [!NOTE]
 > Please update `data/dataset_info.json` to use your custom dataset.

+You can also use **[Easy Dataset](https://github.com/ConardLi/easy-dataset)** or **[GraphGen](https://github.com/open-sciencelab/GraphGen)** to create synthetic data for fine-tuning.

 ### Quickstart